For OVERSIZED Plant Orders delivery will be one charge of £60 for Greater & Outer London or £95 or £145 for selected Further Distance postcodes.

 Introduced in 1890 by the UK breeder Charles Ross, Malus Domestica Charles Ross is a Cox-style apple with fruit that ripens in September.
 The large, round fruits have a gold-green skin with a red blush, and are best used by December, as they do not tolerate long storage.
 When first picked in September the apples are tart, but sweeten in storage.
 Apple Tree Charles Ross is an excellent baking apple, especially for pies, because the slices hold their shape well when cooked.
 Many gardeners use it for juice or cider production.
 It is also suitable for eating fresh, and the fruits are especially decorative when brought inside and displayed in a bowl.

 Malus Domestica Charles Ross does best in full sun but will also grow in partial shade.
 It is suitable for any moist but well-drained soil type with plenty of organic matter added to the planting hole.
 It is a good choice for chalky soil as it will tolerate that soil type well.
 It will also grow well in coastal locations.
-Since Apple Tree Charles Ross is not reliably self-fertile, you will need to plant a different apple variety such as Cox’s Red Pippin nearby.
+Since Apple Tree Charles Ross is not reliably self-fertile, you will need to plant a different apple variety such as Cox’s Orange Pippin nearby.
 With proper pruning and pollination, Malus Domestica Charles Ross will produce large crops every year.

 With its longevity, disease resistance, and sweet, versatile apples, Malus Domestica Charles Ross is an excellent choice for gardens large and small.
 This hardy classic will provide you with bumper crops of apples for decades to come!